Friday, September 28, 2012

 Freddie Mercury

 I still remember when Freddie died.
-I had a plate in my hand, eating, listening to the news.
+I had a dinner plate in my hand, listening to the news.
 When I heard that he passed, I dropped the plate and ran to my bedroom, in tears for hours.
 He was my vocal hero.

 But it was so much more than that: Freddie commanded attention like no one else.
 And he wasn't perfect looking.
 It was that inner "thing" that he radiated.
 Balls-out confidence.